benjaminapetersen/layout.flex/README.md

 ## Using

 The payload ranges from the `~6kb` core to `~60kb` full depending on the features you want to support.
 The `core` is just about everything you need, the `all` files include some nice to have features at file size expense.

+NOTE: With modern http compression, file size should be little concern.
+A test run of `gzip` against the full `layout.flex.attrs.all.css` (`~60kb`) file produced a payload of only `5kb`.

 ### Core (~10kb)